 Population growth has put pressure on agricultural production and the gathering of reliable harvest statistics worldwide.
 Accurate data on the state of fields and crop conditions at each stage of growth is critical to farmers achieving their goals.
 LiDAR can be used for topographic analysis and prediction of soil properties in agricultural landscapes.
 Using these insights, farmers can analyse, model and predict crop yields in any given place, maximising profits.

 Additionally, with LiDAR technology, it is now much easier to categorise crops based on their characteristics and find the best places to plant them.
 A crop may thrive in one area of the farm, but may not do well in another area.
-The Department of Engineering at Aarhus University used UAV LiDAR to map crop fields growing wheat – see the video below.
+The Department of Engineering at Aarhus University used UAV LiDAR to map crop fields growing wheat.

 LiDAR is also used to control crop yield through precision agriculture.
 The technology can be used to create an elevation map, which farmers can use to predict crop yield, determine which crops to plant in a given area, and save on expensive fertiliser.